-- a.
-The commission may use the unanticipated or uncommitted funds to move the highest priority projects from the contingency fundable list to the fundable list. - b.
-The commission may use the unanticipated or uncommitted funds to increase the amount of funds allocated to the various purposes as shown in Table 3 in Part II of this document, if they are not already at the maximum amount. - c.
-The commission may increase the amount of funds allocated to projects on the fundable lists or to provide increased assistance to projects which have already received assistance.
+- The commission may use the unanticipated or uncommitted funds to move the highest priority projects from the contingency fundable list to the fundable list. - b.
+The commission may use the unanticipated or uncommitted funds to increase the amount of funds allocated to the various purposes as shown in Attachment B of this document, if they are not already at the maximum amount.

-J. Bypass Procedures
+I. Bypass Procedures

 The Department may bypass any project on the fundable list that does not make satisfactory progress toward meeting loan requirements.
 Procedures for bypassing projects are contained in 10 CSR 60-13.020(3)(A).
-Carry-over projects may be automatically bypassed if they do not have all documents submitted and approved on or before May 1, 2015.
-Recovered funds will be immediately available for contingency projects in accordance with paragraph IV.I.
+Carry-over projects may be automatically bypassed if they do not have all documents submitted and approved on or before May 1, 2016.
+Recovered funds will be immediately available for contingency projects in accordance with paragraph IV.H.

-K. Assistance for Disaster Relief
+J. Assistance for Disaster Relief